 The TC National Writers Series supports Grand Traverse area high school students in the five-county region interested in writing by bringing to life great conversations with today’s best-selling authors.
-Net proceeds from the Series are donated to a dedicated scholarship fund, which awards scholarships to junior and senior high school students planning to attend college for writing.
+Net proceeds from the Series are donated to a dedicated scholarship fund, which awards scholarships to junior and senior high school students planning to attend college.
 The Series also provides free mentorship workshops and Q&A sessions for students with visiting Series authors.

 Students may submit in only onc category.
 All prose must be double-typed in 12 pt.
 New Times Roman font, within standard word document margins.
 The maximum word count for prose is 2000 words.
 Poetry submissions must not exceed 32 lines per page and may not include more than one poem per page.
 Each poem must begin on a new page, with a maximum of 10 pages.